abderox/BEAUTIFUL-IMPORTS/README.md

 - 👋 Please pardon me, as this is my first time creating an extension for Visual Studio Code.
 I have limited knowledge and expertise, so I appreciate your patience.
 - 🔔 It is recommended to format your document using the widely-known shortcut `Alt+Shift+F` before utilizing this extension `ctrl+Shift+J`.
+- ⚠️ Please note that the extension currently only formats inline statements.
+We are working on fixing this issue in upcoming updates.

 ## Overview